powsybl/powsybl-open-loadflow/docs/advanced_programming/outerloop_configuration.md

 it will be used as a replacement of the Open LoadFlow implementations above.
 The use cases typically are:
 - customizing the creation and/or ordering of the PowSyBl Open LoadFlow provided Outer-Loops
-- creating new Outer-Loop types/implementations in your own private code, by implementing new `AcOuterLoop` / `AcOuterLoop`, then instantiating these Outer-Loops in your custom Outer-Loops configuration.
+- creating new Outer-Loop types/implementations in your own private code, by implementing new `AcOuterLoop` / `DcOuterLoop`, then instantiating these Outer-Loops in your custom Outer-Loops configuration.

 Some tips:
 - instead of re-creating your own Outer-Loop configuration implementation from scratch, you could instead benefit